 If the Galaxy S20 is “regular-sized” model and the Galaxy S20+ is “large,” then the Samsung Galaxy S20 Ultra 5G could be seen as the “XL” model in the lineup.
 The thing is, it’s more than that.
 Yes, compared to the S20+, the Galaxy S20 Ultra has an even larger 6.9-inch display and higher capacity 5,000mAh battery, but it also represents the most premium hardware Samsung offers.
 With up to 45W fast charging (vs 25W in the smaller models), 16GB RAM option, upgraded 108MP primary camera with 48MP telephoto lens, and a 40MP front facing camera — you’d be hard-pressed to find a phone that looks better on paper.

 Like the Galaxy S20+, the Galaxy S20 Ultra is also compatible with both T-Mobile’s low-band and mmWave 5G networks.
-The hardest pill to swallow is the price, with the Samsung Galaxy S20 Ultra 5G retailing for $1,399 (128GB) on T-Mobile.
-That’s $200 more than the Galaxy S20+, and $400 more than the Galaxy S20.
+The hardest pill to swallow is the price, when it was still available from T-Mobile, the Samsung Galaxy S20 Ultra 5G originally retailed for $1,399 (128GB).
+That was $200 more than the Galaxy S20+, and $400 more than the regular Galaxy S20.

 OnePlus 7T Pro 5G McLaren

-Although a bit pricey, you can already find used OnePlus 7T Pro 5G models on Swappa starting at $720.
+You can find used OnePlus 7T Pro 5G models on Swappa starting at $480.
 Whether you want it shipped to your door, or you’re looking for local pickup, Swappa is the best way to find the lowest prices on OnePlus 7T Pro 5G McLaren.

 Samsung Galaxy Note 10+ 5G

 Not to be confused with the standard Samsung Galaxy Note 10+ (which also available for T-Mobile), the Galaxy Note 10+ 5G is the only variant of the Note 10 that’s compatible with T-Mobile’s new low-band 5G network.
 Unlike the AT&T model, the T-Mobile Galaxy Note 10+ 5G features only a single storage option (256GB) priced at $1,299.99.
-With a phone that expensive, you’ll probably want to find the lowest price possible.
+When it was still available from T-Mobile, it was priced at $1,299 but has since been replaced by newer models.

 Luckily the Swappa marketplace is a great place to find the best deals on T-Mobile 5G phones.
-It’s on Swappa you can find a gently used T-Mobile Galaxy Note 10+ 5G starting at $925, helping you save hundreds of dollars over the carrier’s brand new retail price.
-But don’t just take our word for it, hit the button below to see for yourself just how much you can save.
+It’s on Swappa you can find a gently used T-Mobile Galaxy Note 10+ 5G starting at $499, helping you save hundreds of dollars over the carrier’s brand new retail price.
+But don’t just take our word for it, check out the widget below to see for yourself just how much you can save.

 T-Mobile 5G Phone Plans